mattintosh4/MP-RawTherapee/README.md

 ### Processor target ###

 Default is number 2.
-This number add "-march=native" flags.
-If you want to change the processor target, edit value of "proc_target" variable.
+This number add `-march=native` flags.
+If you want to change the processor target, edit value of `proc_target` variable.

 - 0: none
 - 1: -mtune=generic